Quantum Chebyshev Probabilistic Models for Fragmentation Functions

-where $P_+ (z, \alpha_s)$ is a splitting function having a perturbative expansion in the strong coupling $ \alpha_s(Q)$ (see Supplemental Material [SM]).
+where $P_+ (z, \alpha_\textrm{s})$ is a splitting function having a perturbative expansion in the strong coupling $ \alpha_\textrm{s}(Q)$ (see Supplementary Note 1).
 The integro-differential equation in Eq.~\eqref{eq:dglap2-main} is in general difficult to solve.
-In our modeling, we take a data-driven approach to bypass the DGLAP propagation (see \textit{Results}).
+In our generative modeling, we take a data-driven approach to bypass the DGLAP propagation.